3 Easy Ways Community Circle Time Can Improve Wellbeing & Behavior

 Meetings give you a wonderful opportunity to start conversations that help students to develop listening and social skill.
 They also allow students to voice their opinion, celebrate, or share something that is troubling them.
 You can choose a theme that suits your grade if there is a problem to address or a topic you want to teach.

-Here are a few examples for topics:
+Here are a few topic examples:

 Friendship